iainctduncan/scheme-for-pd/README.md

 and packaging properly.

-Please note that I cannot take undiscussed pull requests at this time as this is a thesis project, but forking is most welcome it if it's useful to you.
+Please note that I cannot take undiscussed pull requests at this time as this is a thesis project, but forking is most welcome if it's useful to you.
 I am happy to discuss improvements and take contributions if they make sense.

-Scheme for Pd was created by Iain C T Duncan. s7 Scheme was created by Bill Schottstaedt.
+Scheme for Pd was created by Iain C T Duncan.

+s7 Scheme was created by Bill Schottstaedt.

 Scheme for Pd and s7 are open source under the BSD-2 license.